Bushido: Origin

 Born from Neo-Confucianism during times of peace in the Edo period and following Confucian texts, while also being influenced by Shinto and Zen Buddhism, it balanced violence with the therapeutic ideals of wisdom and peace accepted at the time.
 It was developed further during the Muromachi period (1336–1573) and formally defined and applied in law by Tokugawa shogunates in the Edo period.

 There is no strict definition, and interpretations of the code have varied over time.
-Bushido has undergone many changes throughout Japanese history, and various Japanese clans interpreted it in their own way.
+Bushido has undergone many changes throughout Japanese history, and various Japanese clans interpreted it in their own way until the 19th century, enough for it to be most often a series of unwritten oral expectations that could be described as different codes, with further variations likely existing in the same warrior noble house, rather than a single code.

 One of the earliest known usages of bushido is in the extremely influential late 16th century text The Military Mirror of Kai, where it was used to describe unwritten rules in a complex metaphorical way that commoners could purportedly not live up to.

 Another early use of the written term is in the Kōyō Gunkan in 1616 by Kōsaka Masanobu.
 In 1685, the ukiyo-e book Kokon Bushidō ezukushi (古今武士道絵つくし, "Images of Bushidō Through the Ages") by artist Hishikawa Moronobu included the term and artwork of samurai with simple descriptions meant for children.
 In 1642, the Kashoki (可笑記, "Amusing Notes") was written by samurai Saito Chikamori and included moral precepts which explained the theoretical aspects of bushido.
 It was written with accessible kana and intended for commoners, not warriors.
 It was very popular, demonstrating that the idea of bushido had spread among the population.
 The Kashoki shows that moral values were present in bushido by 1642.

 The term, bushido, came into common international usage with the 1899 publication of Nitobe Inazō's Bushido: The Soul of Japan which was read by many influential western people.
 In Bushido (1899), Nitobe wrote:

 Bushidō, then, is the code of moral principles which the samurai were required or instructed to observe...More frequently it is a code unuttered and unwritten...It was an organic growth of decades and centuries of military career.
 In order to become a samurai this code has to be mastered.

 In Feudal and Modern Japan (1896), historian Arthur May Knapp wrote:

 The samurai of thirty years ago had behind him a thousand years of training in the law of honor, obedience, duty, and self-sacrifice ...
 It was not needed to create or establish them.
 As a child he had but to be instructed, as indeed he was from his earliest years, in the etiquette of self-immolation.